secretstartups/handbook/content/handbook/legal/legalops/navex.md

 description: "Information about NAVEX compliance training, including processes, course info, and FAQ"
 ---

-The information on this page is specific to NAVEXEngage, NAVEX’s online ethics and compliance training solution.
+The information on this page is specific to NAVEXEngage, NAVEX's online ethics and compliance training solution.
 To learn more about other compliance courses and resources at GitLab, please visit the [Learning & Development handbook](/handbook/people-group/learning-and-development/compliance-courses/).

 ## Access

 All new team members have a task during their onboarding to set up their NAVEX account and complete the assigned courses within 30 days of starting.
-NAVEX accounts are provisioned automatically on a new hire’s start date via a Workday integration and can only be accessed through Okta.
+NAVEX accounts are provisioned automatically on a new hire's start date via a Workday integration and can only be accessed through Okta.

 ## Courses